georgewalkley/georgewalkley.github.io/index.md

 #
 layout: home
 ---
 Welcome to my website.
-After nearly twenty five years in books and publishing, including senior executive roles in strategy, digital transformation and innovation, I now run Outside Context, a boutique consulting firm working for clients in the creative, media and publishing sectors.
+After nearly twenty five years in books and publishing, including senior executive roles in strategy, digital transformation and innovation, I now run Outside Context, a boutique consulting firm working mainly for clients in the creative, media and publishing sectors.

 Recent projects include:
 * Advising UK audio startup <a href="https://www.xigxag.co.uk">Xigxag</a> on commercial strategy and publisher relations